 BMCH 4100 BIOINSPIRED ROBOTICS (3 credits)

-The goal of the course is to involve students in an interdisciplinary vision of biomechanics, biology, engineering and architecture by learning the principles of how humans, other animals and plants function in their environment.
-These design principles from nature can be translated into novel devices and structures.
+The goal of the course is to involve students in an interdisciplinary vision of biomechanics, biology, engineering and architecture by learning how humans and other animals function in their environment.
+These design principles from nature can be translated into novel devices, structures, and robots.
+(Cross-listed with BMCH 8106).

 BMCH 4200 METHODS IN BIOMECHANICS I (3 credits)